GTON-capital/solanoid/README.md

 1. When writing tests consider awaiting till confirmations reach MAX (via `	waitTransactionConfirmations()` call) - for Mainnet it's about 30 seconds, Devnet - 15 seconds.
 If you won't wait, state transition is not guaranteed.
 2. Tests require temporary addresses to operate with.
 For such purpose use `NewOperatingAddress` function.
 3. Deployment tests require persisten addresses.
 For such purpose use `ReadOperatingAddress` function.

+### The Future

+1. We have obvious responsibility on managing and keeping this repo up-to-date but we'll be happy to receive issues/PR from any contributor.
+2. There is a naming misconception in several functions due to a fact that Solanoid has been considered as a proprietary software for SuSy dApp.
+However, we think that this software should be opensource.
+We'll make Solanoid more generic.